 Inside Peterskirche in Munich

-St. Peter’s Church or Peterskirche is the oldest Catholic church in Munich.
-Originally built in the Romanesque style in 12th century, this church is an architectural delight with bits of Gothic, Baroque, and Rococo styles incorporated into it over time.
+St. Peter’s Church, or Peterskirche, is the oldest Catholic church in Munich.
+Originally built in the Romanesque style in the 12th century, it is an architectural delight with bits of Gothic, Baroque, and Rococo styles incorporated into it over time.

 The 300ft tower of St. Peter’s Church, commonly known as Alter Peter or Old Pete, is a symbol of historic Munich.

-For a small admission fee, you can climb the 306 steps of this tower to reach the viewing platform from where you can enjoy some stunning views of the historic downtown.
+For a small admission fee, you can climb the 306 steps of this tower to reach the viewing platform, from which you can enjoy stunning views of the historic downtown.

 Here are some wonderful restaurants to have lunch at.